Account Engagement API Quick Start

 3. Name the connected app, and enter contact details for the app owner.

-4. In the API section, select the Enable OAuth Flows.
+4. In the API section, select Enable OAuth Flows.

 5. Enter a Callback URL.
 The callback URL is used to redirect users after authentication in browser-based flows.
 In this example, we use https://my.example.com/myapp.
 If you’re using a browser-based flow (such as Web Server Flow or User Agent Flow), the URL must match the URL you pass as a callback to OAuth endpoints.
 If you aren’t using a browser-based flow, the URL entered isn’t used.

-6. Under Selected OAuth Scopes, add Access Account Engagement services, which give the app access to Account Engagement.
+6. Under Selected OAuth Scopes, add Manage Pardot services, which gives the app access to Account Engagement.
 For more complex scenarios, such as using refresh tokens, select other scopes as well.

 7. Save the connected app.

 This just scratches the surface of connected apps.
-If you’d like to learn more, like how to restrict access to certain users, check out these resources:
+To learn more, like how to restrict access to certain users, check out these resources:

 Now that you have a connected app, let’s gather some important information you need handy to finish setting up authentication.